Find the best Online Learning Management Systems

 Cloud LMS software is typically priced on a per-user basis, meaning your monthly or annual fee depends on how many users you have in the system.
 This price can vary widely from $5/user for small organizations to $0.50/user for large ones.

 A common misconception is that cloud-based software is cheaper than on-premise options.
 Although the upfront cost for cloud-based software is certainly less, the cost of both types of systems ends up being around the same over time when you factor in recurring expenses.
-You can test this out for yourself using our own Total Cost of Ownership Calculator.

 Example-on-premise-vs.-SaaS-software-cost